Azure/app-configuration-import-action/README.md

 | `path` | Configuration file path.
 Accepted file extensions: `.json`, `.properties`, `.yml` and `.yaml`. | false |
 | `prefix` | Prefix to be appended to the front of imported keys. | false |
 | `label` | Label to be assigned to imported key-values and feature flags. | false |

+## Limitations

+Currently the action does not support:

+* Importing keys and feature flags from another App Configuration instance and from an App Service.
+* Import only key values and exclude all feature flags.

 ## Contributing